What is financial success?

 Net Worth is the total of all of your assets (everything you own, including savings and investments) minus your liabilities (everything you owe to someone else).

-Back to group 2 above: They consider themselves to be successful (and I would too) as they pay off their debts and build their savings and investments – steps that directly increase their net worth (less negatives in the equation).
-They also want to get ahead of the bills and payments so they strive to have more income arriving than the amount of bills they need to pay.
-As financial coaches we’d call that cash flow positive each month and say that they have built some cash flow margin into their lives.
+Back to group 2 above: They consider themselves to be successful (and I would too) as they pay off their debts and build their savings and investments – steps that directly increase their net worth (fewer negatives in the equation).
+They also want to get ahead of the bills and payments so they strive to have more income arriving than the number of bills they need to pay.
 The cool thing about having positive cash flow every month is that the “excess” is going somewhere; if it isn’t going to bills and expenses, then it is getting saved or invested.
 That increases the positive side of the net worth equation.

 Then group 3: success and results of the progress